mirainc/custom-menu-samples/gotts-menu/README.md

 ## Fetching Menu Data

 To fetch menu data, we need to make sure we've tagged the necessary groups in Toast first.
-Additionally, if you have several version of your menu, e.g. different menus for different locations, you'll also need to follow the steps below for enabling multi-location support.
+Additionally, if you have several version of your menu, e.g. different menus for different locations, you'll also need to follow the "Multi-location/menu support" guide below.

 Base API URL: